SFDO-Tooling/CumulusCI/docs/robot.md

 APIs created by your team.

 Later sections of this document will show you how to write tests, call APIs, create custom keywords, and so on.
-But first there\'s a bit of manual configuration to do.
+But first there's a bit of manual configuration to do.

 ## Get Started